I stopped using the old Lawful-Chaotic-Good-Evil alignment system a long time ago. There are many reasons why one might want to use it but I don’t.

 The monster may have been a creature that emerged from the Balance but were then infused with Chaos as a servant to destroy Law.
 The monster may have been a creation of Law that was infused with Chaos to make a servant of mayhem.

 There is no monster ecology because monsters are antithetical to life.
 When there is just the slightest shift in the balance toward Chaos, there is death and destruction.
 Monsters are a localized microshift in the balance toward Chaos.
-Heroes who slay the monster shift back toward Balance.
+Heroes who slay the monster shift the lands back toward Balance.